indoorequal/indoorequal/README.md

 The frontend part is located here: https://github.com/indoorequal/indoorequal.org

+indoor= is build with [openmaptiles-tools][omt-tools].

 ## Usage

 To start the initial import of the planet:

     ./script/import

+To use another area than the planet, open `.env` file and update the `AREA` variable with the name of your area.
+Use `make list-geofabrik` to find the available names.
+Then run `./script/import`.

 To start a one-time update and invalidate the tile cache: